Zolgensma™

 Zolgensma™ facts

-• Zolgensma was developed by AveXis and then by Novartis Gene Therapies.
+• Zolgensma was initially developed by AveXis, acquired by Novartis in 2018 and renamed Novartis Gene Therapies.

 Specification

-The European Commission granted conditional approval for Zolgensma™ for the treatment of patients with 5q SMA with a bi-allelic mutation in the SMN1 gene and:
+The European Commission granted full approval for Zolgensma™ for the treatment of patients with 5q SMA with a bi-allelic mutation in the SMN1 gene and:

 • a clinical diagnosis of SMA Type 1; or

-• for patients with 5q SMA with a bi-allelic mutation in the SMN1 gene and up to three copies of the SMN2 gene.
+• up to three copies of the SMN2 gene.

 The approval covers babies and young children with SMA up to 21 kg according to the approved dosing guidance.